-Assessments fall into two main categories:
+Assessments fall into three main categories:

-- Formative assessment takes place over a period of learning and is intended to provide feedback on how a student is progressing.
-It helps teaching staff to diagnose learning needs and to design, negotiate, and modify teaching and learning behaviours.
-It also helps the student to determine how they are performing during the trimester and where they might be able to improve their performance. - 2.
-Summative assessment is the collection of information through the formal assessment components of a unit to improve teaching and learning, but also to contribute to the determination of a student's final grade.
+- 1. Diagnostic assessment provides information on students' prior knowledge at the start of a unit. - 2.
+Formative assessment takes place over a period of learning and is intended to provide feedback on how a student is progressing.
+It helps teaching staff to diagnose learning needs and to design, negotiate and modify learning activities.
+It also helps the student to determine how they are performing during the trimester and where they might be able to improve their performance. - 3.
+Summative assessment is the collection of information through the formal assessment components of a unit in order to improve teaching and learning, but also to contribute to the determination of a student's final grade.

-The pass mark in every assessment task is an overall of at least 50% in the unit unless a different pass mark is specified in the relevant unit outline.
+The pass mark in every assessment task is 50% unless a different pass mark is specified in the relevant unit outline.
+Where there is a final examination in the unit, a student must also obtain a pass grade in the final examination.